ValeevGroup/SeQuant/README.md

 auto c_htt = ex<Constant>(rational(1, 4)) * commutator(commutator(H, t2_0), t2_1);
 ```

 This is too error-prone for making complex expressions.
-A better way is to represent $\hat{t}_2$ by an object that generates tensor form with unique dummy indices generated on the fly. in SeQuant such MBPT _operators_ live in `mbpt::op` namespace.
+A better way is to represent $\hat{t}_2$ by an object that generates tensor form with unique dummy indices generated on the fly. in SeQuant such MBPT _operators_ live in `mbpt` namespace.
 The entire CCD amplitude equation is evaluated as follows:

 ```c++
 #include <SeQuant/core/context.hpp>